-I was born in Providence, Rhode Island in 1960 and grew up in nearby Newport.
-From 1975 to 1979 I attended and graduated from the Woodstock Country School in South Woodstock, Vermont.
-WCS, an eccentric, alternative, arts-friendly boarding school, was founded by a former student and teacher from the famous Black Mountain School, which gave it a strong underlying affinity for the arts and humanities.
+I was born in Providence, Rhode Island in 1960, and grew up in nearby Newport.
+From 1975 to 1979 I attended the Woodstock Country School in South Woodstock, Vermont.
+WCS was an alternative, arts-friendly boarding school, founded in the 1940s by a former student and teacher from the famous Black Mountain School.
+This background gave the place a strong affinity for the arts and humanities.
 Sadly, it closed forever in 1981.

-While at WCS, I studied painting and art history with painters William B. Hoyt and Peter Devine.
-After graduating, I attended the Rhode Island School of Design where I majored in painting until withdrawing from that program at the end of my Junior year.
-Between 1982 an 1985 I moved to New York City where I studied independently for several years.
-In 1988 I moved to Santa Fe, New Mexico where I apprenticed briefly to a book designer and had some of the first commercial gallery exhibitions of my oil paintings.
+At WCS, I took a rigorous two-year studio course in oil painting and art history with Peter Devine, a realist painter who had recently transitioned from abstraction, but yet retained a strong modernist sensibility.
+After graduating, I enrolled at the Rhode Island School of Design, where I continued to focus on painting.
+Unhappy in an increasingly conceptual painting department, I withdrew from the program at the end of my junior year and moved to New York City.
+I studied independently there until 1985 when I returned to Rhode Island.
+In 1988, I moved to Santa Fe, New Mexico where I had some of the first commercial gallery exhibitions of my oil paintings.

-I have exhibited nationally for over 40 years, am a two-time recipient of the Pollock-Krasner painting fellowship grant, and have work in private and museum collections throughout the northeastern, southwestern and west coast regions of the United States.
+I have exhibited in galleries in the southwest and on both coasts for over 30 years.
+I am a two-time recipient of the Pollock-Krasner painting fellowship grant, and have work in private and museum collections throughout the United States.